 If you lose your job, suddenly make less money or have other reasons why your child support amount is too high, take action immediately.
 The other parent may be able to take action against your wages and/or assets if you fail to pay.
 Without modifying your child support order with the court, you will still be liable to pay the original amount, regardless of your ability.
 Child support not paid, also called back child support or arrears, will need to be paid back and with interest.
 You may be able to get this amount reduced in certain circumstances.

-Consult with an experienced family law attorney about a child support modification as soon as your financial circumstances significantly change.
+Consult with an experienced Los Angeles family law attorney about a child support modification as soon as your financial circumstances significantly change.
 They will be able to advise you on whether you may have your child support amount lowered or raised.
 They can help you file for a child support modification quickly, thus changing the support amount as soon as possible.
 Keep in mind that filing for a modification may not always work in your favor.
-Your modification may not be granted however an experienced family law attorney will give you the best chance at reducing your child support order.
+Your modification may not be granted however an experienced Los Angeles child support attorney will give you the best chance at reducing your child support order.